jmcolella/phase-0/week-8/database-intro/my_solution.md

 #### How can you select information out of a SQL database?
 What are some general guidelines for that?

 You can select information from a database using the simply syntax `SELECT * FROM table_name` where `*` is a wildcard notation meaning all columns in the table.
 That can be changed if you only want one column, which would read as `SELECT column_name FROM table_name`.
 You can also select multiple columns (but not all) as such: `SELECT column_name1, column_name2 FROM table_name`.
-The `SELECT' and `FROM` keywords must be upper case, and the column/table names must be lower case.
+The `SELECT` and `FROM` keywords must be upper case, and the column/table names must be lower case.